Gait & Posture Assessments for Dogs

-Gait and Posture Analysis in Wellington, the Hutt Valley and Surrounding Areas (and Online)
+Wellington, the Hutt Valley and surrounding areas (and online NZ-wide)

-When behaviour and training aren't adding up, the answer might be physical
+When training's stalled or something's changed, the answer might be physical

 Your dog’s behaviour is communication - let’s listen to what they are saying.